How a Streamlined Candidate Workflow Helps Companies Adapt to the Next Normal

 Align Your Process to Your Audience

 The current worker shortage and looming Great Resignation may dominate recent headlines, but workforce dynamics were already evolving.
 Since 2011, when the oldest Baby Boomers turned 65, approximately 2.2 million Boomers have exited the workforce annually.
 Boomer retirements picked pace in 2020, but Millennials had already overtaken Boomers (and the oft-overlooked Gen-X) for primacy in the workforce in 2019.
 Even if the Covid-19 pandemic hadn’t accelerated the transition from traditional to virtual hiring workflows, the need to engage the future workforce — Millennials, Gen-Z, and those to come — necessitates an entirely digitized experience.
-What does that look like?
+What does that look like in the employment market?

 - Choose a mobile-first approach.
 From the initial job search and application to candidate screening and onboarding, a digital candidate workflow puts convenience at the forefront.
 This also supports open dialogue to keep candidates engaged, and the process is moving along — a critical advantage when competing for skilled workers.